khval/ppmore2tool/README.md

 Copy ppmore into c:

-Open shell, set your default text viewer. using one of following commands.
+Open shell, set your default text viewer. using one of the following commands.

 * setenv ppmore2tool appdir:mutiviewer
 * setenv ppmore2tool appdir:mutiview